-Jitsi Meet is a free, open source, secure, simple and scalable video conferencing solution that you use as a standalone app or embed in your web application.
+Jitsi Meet is a free, open-source, secure, simple, and scalable video conferencing solution that you can use as a standalone application or embed it into your web application.
 The Jitsi Meet client runs in your browser, so you don’t need to install anything on your computer.
-Jisti Meet allows you to stream your desktop or only some windows.
-You can video chat with the whole team and Invite users to a conference via a simple, custom URL.
+With Jisti Meet you can stream your desktop or just some windows.
+You can video chat with the entire team and invite users to a meeting using a simple, custom URL.

-In this tutorial, we will be going to learn how to install Jitsi Meet video conferencing service on an Ubuntu 18.04 server.
+In this tutorial, we will learn how to install the video conferencing service Jitsi Meet on an Ubuntu 20.04 LTS server.

 - A non-root user with sudo privileges.